kontron/python-ipmi/README.rst

 Compatibility
 -------------

-Both Python 2.7 and Python 3.x are currently supported.
+Python > 3.6 is currently supported.
+Python 2.x is deprecated.

 Contributing
 ------------